 Tissue Regeneration and Bioinformatics, GIBH

-The research goals of Wang Lab are to reveal the principles of tissue regeneration, to achieve tissue regeneration, and to utilize regenerative abilities for disease intervention.
+Wang Lab is dedicated to uncovering the principles of tissue regeneration, advancing tissue regeneration, and leveraging regenerative abilities for disease intervention.

-During evolution, different species and tissues exhibit distinct regenerative abilities.
-We focus on the retina and liver to study cross-species regeneration.
-Some non-mamalian species such as zebrafish have strong regenerative abilities in the liver and retina.
-In mammals, regenerative ability is maintained in the liver but not in the retina.
-Nevertheless, liver fibrosis can occur after chronic injury.
-In older people, retinas frequently undergo macular degeneration.
-These diseases may be treatable through tissue regeneration.
+During evolution, different species and tissues exhibit diverse regenerative abilities.
+We focus on the study of cross-species regeneration in the retina and liver.
+Non-mamalian species, such as zebrafish, have remarkable regenerative potential in both the liver and retina.
+In mammals, regenerative ability is retained in the liver but not in the retina.
+However, liver fibrosis can develop after chronic injury, and macular degeneration frequently occurs in the retinas of older individuals.
+These diseases hold potential for treatment through regenerative approaches.

-To uncover cellular and molecular mechanisms underlying tissue regeneration and diseases, we utilize high-throughput sequencing and organoid technologies, develop computational and statistical approaches, and conduct cellular and animal experiments.
-Wang Lab is devoted to integrating computational analysis and biological experiments to explore tissue regeneration, tissue fibrosis, and tissue degeneration.
+To investigate the cellular and molecular mechanisms driving tissue regeneration and relevant diseases, we utilize high-throughput sequencing and organoid technologies, develop computational and statistical approaches, and conduct cellular and animal experiments.
+Wang Lab is committed to integrating computational science and experimental biology to explore tissue regeneration, fibrosis, and degeneration.

 Tissue regeneration holds great potential for interfering with tissue fibrosis, degenerative diseases, etc. In zebrafish, Müller glial cells play essential roles in retinal regeneration.
 Although mammalian retinas contain Müller glia, mammals can not automatically regenerate retinas after injury.
 It is still unclear which regulatory mechanisms in Müller glia leads to cross-species differences on retinal regeneration.